hegenator/ots/README.md

 * OTS does not track the possible differences of timesheets between Odoo and the local filestore
   * listing will only show (with color codes) if a timesheet has been pushed to Odoo or not.
-It does not case if they are out of sync, or even if the timesheet no longer exists in Odoo.
+It does not care if they are out of sync, or even if the timesheet no longer exists in Odoo.
   * There is no conflict detection or resolution.
 It is currently completely the users responsibility to make sure it is safe to push the timesheets, if the user was to push timesheets that have already been pushed previously.
   * OTS does not fetch timesheets from Odoo that were added there manually.